National Autism Awareness Month

 Put on the Puzzle!
 The Autism Awareness Puzzle Ribbon is the most recognized symbol of the autism community in the world.
-Autism prevalence is now one in every 88 children in America.
-Show your support for people with autism by wearing the Autism Awareness Puzzle Ribbon – as a pin on your shirt, a magnet on your car, a badge on your blog, or even your Facebook profile picture - and educate folks on the potential of people with autism!
-To learn more about the Autism Awareness Puzzle Ribbon, visit http://www.autism-society.org/about-us/puzzle-ribbon.html.
+Autism prevalence is now one in every 68 children in America.
+Show your support for people with autism by wearing the Autism Awareness Puzzle Ribbon – as a pin on your shirt, a magnet on your car, a badge on your blog, or even your Facebook profile picture – and educate folks on the potential of people with autism!
+To learn more about the Autism Awareness Ribbon, click here.
 To purchase the Autism Awareness Puzzle Ribbon for your shirt, car, locker or refrigerator, click here.

 Connect with your neighborhood.
 Many Autism Society local affiliates hold special events in their communities throughout the month of April.
 But if you can’t find an event that suits you just right, create your own!